BentBr/rusty_dev_tool/README.md

 Please check the [release workflow](.github/workflows/release.yaml) for it.

 ## Available Commands
-All commands which are running _docker-compose_ do check before if x-mutagen is configured and will run _mutagen-compose_ if so.
+All commands which are running _docker compose_ do check before if x-mutagen is configured and will run _mutagen compose_ if so.

 ### start
 Starting the setup for local development.
-This will start the _docker-compose_ setup and the _mutagen-compose_ sync.
+This will start the _docker compose_ setup and the _mutagen compose_ sync.

 Under the hood it will run the following commands: \
-`docker-compose pull && docker-compose up -d --build && docker-compose exec -T php composer install`
+`docker compose pull && docker compose up -d --build && docker compose exec -T php composer install`

 It is checking for the environment in compose.yaml: `MAIN_SERVICE=php|node|rust` \
 (The list gets extended as needed)

 ### stop
 Stopping the setup for local development. \
-Directly runs `docker-compose down`
+Directly runs `docker compose down`

 ### shell
 For shelling into a container locally. \
-Mostly runs `docker-compose exec php|rust|node bash`
+Mostly runs `docker compose exec php|rust|node bash`

 An optional argument can be passed to shell into a different container. \
 `rdt shell node`